 No, the quote isn’t from Deadwood or any other show which depicts uneducated ignoramuses getting by in a cruel world.

-Yes, that quote was spoken by a man in his mid thirties who happened to be 2 months away from getting his grubby hands on his Master Degree (from a reputable university).
+Yes, that quote was spoken by a man in his mid thirties who happened to be two months away from getting his grubby hands on his Master’s Degree (from a reputable university, no less).

-Why yes, it was missing a freeway exit outside of King Of Prussia, Pennsylvania that prompted my then co-worker to utter the words “Was that where we was supposed to went?”
-How’d you know?
+It was only after missing a freeway exit outside of King Of Prussia, Pennsylvania that prompted my, then, co-worker to utter the words “Was that where we was supposed to went?”

 What did I screw up?
 I will sum it up with another quote (this one is actually famous): “Plan your dive and dive your plan.”
 I learned this when I was getting certified for SCUBA.
 It basically means that we need to plan what we intend to do and then do what we actually planned.

-I didn’t actually do the due diligence that I should have when helping a customer with rolling out Dameware and as a result I made the management of the application a little more labor intensive.
-You see, in Dameware Mini Remote Control there are two methods for storing Remote Control configurations on target systems.
+I didn’t actually do the due diligence that I should have when helping a customer with rolling out DameWare and as a result I made the management of the application a little more labor intensive.
+You see, in DameWare Mini Remote Control there are two methods for storing Remote Control configurations on target systems.
 The default and, apparently, most common method is via the file DWRCS.INI located in the %WINDIR%\System32 directory.
-The other method which I should have pursued was to store all the configuration data in the Windows registry.
+The other method which I should have pursued is to store all the configuration data in the Windows registry.

-This decision was really bad because I already have a method for collecting the values of certain registry keys from target systems and storing the data in an Inventory database.
-I could have, with a simple SQL query, been able to view ALL the Dameware remote control configurations for ALL of the customer’s computers.
+This decision was especially bad because I already have a method for collecting the values of certain registry keys from target systems and storing the data in an Inventory database.
+I could have, with a simple SQL query, been able to view ALL the DameWare remote control configurations for ALL of the customer’s computers.